Sunset and Sunrise Photography

-- Make sure you have plenty of time at the location and take test shots to decide the compostion of your photo.
+- Make sure you have plenty of time at the location and take test shots to decide the composition of your photo.

-- Let the most interesting part of your compostition dominate two thirds of the picture, this is called the rule of thirds.
+- Let the most interesting part of your composition dominate two thirds of the picture, this is called the rule of thirds.

 - Keep your camera straight.
 Crooked horizons wreck a good shot.

 - Use a flash if you want to take portraits with the sun in the background.
 This is best done during twilight to catch the details in the surroundings, and balancing out the flash.

 - Turn around!
 Sometimes the best picture is behind you, lit by the golden colour of the sunrise or sunset.

 - Know when the sun rises and sets where you want to shoot the picture.

 - Meet up at least a half an hour before.